babashka/cli/README.md

 ``` clojure
 {:cmds ["delete" "the-file"], :opts {:depth 3, :file "the-file"}, :rest-cmds (), :dispatch ["delete"], :fn :delete}
 ```

+See [neil](https://github.com/babashka/neil) for a real world example of a CLI that uses subcommands.

 ## Projects using babashka CLI